ybernalg/RNA_editing_multiomic_machinelearning_models_breastcancer/README.md

-RNA Editing Multiomic Machine Learning Models for Breast Cancer This repository contains the code and resources needed to reproduce analyses conducted as part of the research project focusing on A>I(G) RNA editing and its impact on the response to genotoxic drugs in breast cancer, leveraging multi-omics approaches and machine learning models.
+# RNA Editing Multiomic Machine Learning Models for Breast Cancer

+This repository contains the code and resources necessary to reproduce analyses conducted as part of a research project focusing on **A>I(G) RNA editing** and its impact on the response to genotoxic drugs in breast cancer.
+The study leverages multi-omics approaches and machine learning models to uncover key biological insights.

+---

-Project Description
+## Project Description

-The main objective of this project is to explore the relationship between RNA editing and therapy response in breast cancer patients.
-By integrating transcriptomic, genomic, and clinical data, machine learning models are developed to identify RNA editing patterns potentially linked to resistance or sensitivity to treatments.
+The primary objective of this project is to investigate the relationship between **RNA editing** and **therapy response** in breast cancer patients.
+By integrating **transcriptomic**, **genomic**, and **clinical data**, machine learning models are employed to identify RNA editing patterns potentially associated with treatment resistance or sensitivity.

+---

-Key Components of the Project:
+## Key Components of the Project

+### 1. **Preprocessing**
+   - Data preparation and visualization for:
+     - Gene expression
+     - RNA edited sites
-- Preprocesing: gene expression, RNA edited sites, tumoral and germline DNA with their visualization.
+     - Tumoral and germline DNA

-- Machine Learning Models: Implementation of classification models, including GLM, Random Forest, and SVM with LASSO and PCA strategies for selection of variables with differents omics combinations; and Performance metrics F1-score and AUC ROC curve.
-- Score of risk:  considering features from final model ML, we generate a score of risk of non-response to therapy.
+### 2. **Machine Learning Models**
+   - Implementation of various classification models, including:
+     - **Generalized Linear Models (GLM)**
+     - **Random Forest**
+     - **Support Vector Machines (SVM)**
+   - Feature selection strategies using:
+     - **LASSO**
+     - **Principal Component Analysis (PCA)**
+   - Performance evaluation through:
+     - **F1-score**
+     - **AUC ROC curve**

+### 3. **Risk Scoring**
+   - Development of a **risk score** for therapy non-response based on features derived from the final machine learning model.

+---

+Feel free to explore the repository for more details and code examples.
+For any questions or contributions, please refer to the [Contributing](#contributing) section below.